SoftEng23/p0-Mosa/README.md

 # Banking Console App - Project 0
+View the master folder for the completed demo bank app.

 ## Description
 The Bank app is a console-based application that simulates banking operations.